 Essential characteristics of an Association include:

-- It’s concrete structure:
+- It’s a concrete structure:

-Because the people come together to fulfill one common aim, it keeps them united and thus gives the concreteness for no one backs out before the accomplishment of the task or work in hand.
+Because the people come together to fulfil one common aim, it keeps them united and thus gives the concreteness for no one backs out before the accomplishment of the task or work in hand.
 This teaches the members how to take up different roles according to their capabilities and work responsibly.

 - It is established:

 Like a community, the association does not grow in size spontaneously rather the specified number of people are only decided upon and finalized who then work in progress within the frame of time.
 Also, they all work under a head whereas in the community each person is independent of their ideas.
 The association sets their rules and regulations, usually, the head may give the outline of these rules in consensus with other experienced members of the association.
-The remaining members or subordinates then work around these rules to satisfy their motive.
+The remaining members of subordinates then work around these rules to satisfy their motive.

 Thus they have to follow a ‘code of conduct.’
 However, these rules are flexible and can go under required changes if the creator of the association desires to in case he finds that the desired result is not being obtained.